Building a Multi-Step Quote Form in Laravel with Livewire: Structuring Step 5 for Specialized Services

 }

 Livewire re-renders only the relevant section.
-The user sees instant feedback, and we keep the payload tiny.
+The user sees instant feedback, and I keep the payload tiny.

-And because everything lives in the same request cycle, we don’t have to worry about syncing frontend and backend state.
+And because everything lives in the same request cycle, I don’t have to worry about syncing frontend and backend state.
 The form is the state.

 Conditional Fields, Clean Validation, and Real-World Edge Cases